 There were some nice touches even in the first ten minutes with the playfully squabbling siblings actually coming across like a real brother and sister in spite of not really looking very much like each other.
 I'm not entirely sure, but I think Darry was supposed to be gay.
 That facet of his character was surprisingly underplayed considering Victor Salva's sexual preferences.

 I'm not going to get into the Victor Salva bashing which so many other reviewers dwell on.
 If you don't know about his past, just look it up.
 I will just say that no matter what anyone has done, if they've served their time, it's over.
 None of it should negate the good things they've done before or after.
 If people hate "Jeepers Creepers" because Victor Salva directed it, it's their loss.
 Similarly, I'm not even going to despise "Leader of the Gang" just because of Gary Glitter, and I'd be an idiot to write any of Roman Polanski's films off.
+I may, of course, change my mind about this later.

 With that slight digression out of the way, the only truly weak point in "Jeepers Creepers" was the stupid decision 14 minutes in which was completely unrealistic.
 Without it, there wouldn't have been any more movie, but it could have been handled better.